The Burlington Free Press: Headquarters

 From the creation of the Burlington Free Press in 1827 to 1833, the offices were located in Burlington, Vermont on the north side of Court House Square, now City Hall Park, on College St. between Church and St. Paul Streets.

 In 1833, new owner Henry B. Stacy built new offices on College Street between South Winooski Avenue and Church Street.
 He retained the upper floors of the building as a residence for his family.

 The offices on College Street continued to grow, and additional space surrounding the building was purchased until it comprised twelve buildings.
 The buildings were connected by ramps, tunnels and sky-walks to allow freedom of movement for workers in the winter months.

 In September 2013, seven of the twelve buildings were sold to the Handy family.
 The Burlington Free Press held on to the five buildings on South Winooski Ave. that housed the printing press, mail room and circulation department.

 On January 20, 2014, the Burlington Free Press offices moved from College Street to occupy the new facility at 100 Bank St.

+In 2021, the Burlington Free Press moved out of offices in downtown Burlington to leased space in nearby Williston, VT.

 Size and format changes

-The Burlington Free Press has had many size changes and format changes throughout its history, the most drastic of which was in June 2012 when it switched from broadsheet to an all-color “tall tab” format.
+The Burlington Free Press has had many size changes and format changes throughout its history, the most drastic of which was in June 2012 when it switched from broadsheet to an all-color "tall tab" format.